Eye-popping overtime: Prison employees double salaries, causing burnout and costing state millions

 “It will always be more economical to find and hire and onboard new people,” Frakes said.
 “That’s been our emphasis all along, to reduce mandatory overtime to the bare minimum.”

-These overtime payments pad paychecks.
-They can also contribute to burnout, fatigue and high turnover rates among prison staff, say experts and former guards — especially because overtime work often becomes mandatory for essential prison employees.
+Overtime pay pads paychecks.
+It can also contribute to burnout, fatigue and high turnover rates among prison staff, say experts and former guards — especially because overtime work often becomes mandatory for essential prison employees.

-Hiatt, for example, worked an average of 97 hours per week — his regular 40 and then 57 more in overtime hours — according to state prison officials.
-The next highest overtime earners, Curtis Hurst and Bemnet Habtu, both corrections corporals, worked an average of 49 and 50 hours in overtime, respectively.
+Hiatt, for example, worked an average of 97 hours per week — his regular 40 and then 57 more in overtime — according to state prison officials.
+The next-highest overtime earners, Curtis Hurst and Bemnet Habtu, both corrections corporals, worked an average of 49 and 50 hours in overtime, respectively.

 Frakes confirmed that, for some corrections employees, an 80-hour week is not unusual.